 Building Trades 1 introduces students to skills in the four core areas of residential construction: masonry, carpentry, electricity, and plumbing.
 Students emphasize safety by earning the Construction Industry Occupational Safety and Health Administration (OSHA) 10 card as they build or repair residential structures, using a variety of materials and tools.
 Students will also learn current residential building codes associated with the trades.

-This course connects to the following career pathways: [Architecture & Construction - Building Trades](#)
+[Architecture & Construction - Building Trades](#)

 Building Trades 2